Designing Secure IoT Gateways for Pharma Logistics

 • mTLS Enforcement: The requests.Session object enforces bidirectional certificate validation, rejecting untrusted endpoints.

-• Idempotent Sync: The synced flag and ordered SELECT query guarantee that retries do not duplicate records or break sequence chains.
+• Idempotent Sync: The synced flag and ordered SELECT guarantee that retries do not duplicate records or break sequence chains.

 Offline Resilience and Operational Validation

 Network instability in warehouse and transit environments is expected, not exceptional.
 Gateways must transition to a verified offline state without dropping telemetry or breaking audit chain continuity.
-Local storage must be encrypted at rest (AES-256-GCM via OS-level disk encryption or SQLite SQLCipher) and configured with circular buffer limits to prevent disk exhaustion.
+Local storage must be encrypted at rest (AES-256-GCM via OS-level disk encryption or SQLite SQLCipher) and configured with overflow limits to prevent disk exhaustion.
 During reconnection, the gateway must perform a cryptographic reconciliation, transmitting cached payloads with original timestamps and sequence IDs intact.

 Operational validation requires quarterly audit trail exports, certificate rotation drills, and simulated network partition tests to verify failover behavior.
 Documentation of these tests must be retained as part of the system validation package to satisfy regulatory inspectors.
 Python automation scripts should be version-controlled, statically analyzed, and executed within isolated virtual environments to prevent dependency drift.
 When deployed correctly, the gateway becomes a transparent, compliant conduit that transforms raw environmental telemetry into legally defensible electronic records.